 SERVICES & MISSION.

-The Mountaineer Area Rescue Group, Inc. (MARG) is a volunteer search and rescue organization dedicated to saving lives in the outdoors.
-Our missions include searching for and rescuing lost persons , primarily in the great outdoors.
-We also assist with other outdoor emergencies including cave rescues and technical (requiring the use of rope) evacuations.
-Our group is composed of experts in many fields including search tactics, search management, the Incident Command System, communications, and wilderness first aid.
+The Mountaineer Area Rescue Group, Inc. (MARG) is a volunteer search and rescue organization dedicated to finding and rescuing persons in distress in the outdoors.
+Our missions include searching for and/or rescuing lost, ill, or injured persons , primarily in wilderness or wildland/urban interface areas.
+Our group is composed of experts in many fields including search tactics, search management, technical rescue, patient care, the Incident Command System, and communications.

-The Mountaineer Area Rescue Group functions under the authority of the local agency responsible for search and rescue, for example the State Police, County Sheriff, Fire Department, Civil Air Patrol Mission Coordinator, Local Emergency Manager , or Park Superintendent.
-MARG will only conduct operations at the request of official agencies like these, and will directly support the agency.
+The Mountaineer Area Rescue Group functions under the authority of a local agency responsible for search and rescue and other emergency response, primarily law enforcement agencies but also emergency medical services (EMS), fire departments, Civil Air Patrol Mission Coordinator, emergency managers, or park or forest superintendents.
+MARG will only conduct operations at the request of official agencies like these, and will directly support the requesting agency.

-A Mountaineer Area Rescue Group quick response team can be mobilized in an hour or less.
-The composition of the team depends upon the nature of the mission.
-For a rescue operation, the quick response team is self-sufficient for 48 hours, and carries field portable first aid, communications, and rescue equipment appropriate to the situation.
+For lost person search missions, a Mountaineer Area Rescue Group quick response team can be mobilized in an hour or less (personnel will normally be in route within minutes of receiving the call; actual response time depends on the location of the incident).
+The composition of the team depends upon the nature of the emergency.
+For a rescue operation, the quick response team will respond as rapidly as possible and carries field portable first aid, communications, and rescue equipment appropriate to the situation.

 We work with many emergency services organizations across the region.
 We will respond outside our normal service area in response to a mutual-aid request from any of these groups.

 The Mountaineer Area Rescue Group and ASRC have neither the equipment nor the intent to replace any of the services of established rescue squads, fire departments, or law enforcement agencies.
-We provide specialized management and technical services in the outdoors, especially in rugged terrain.
+We are available to support those agencies by providing specialized management and technical services in the outdoors, especially in rugged terrain.
 We consider our mission finished when the lost person or accident victim reaches a normally accessible area (i.e., a road).

 We will assist law enforcement agencies with certain tasks, such as collection of evidence or search and recovery of crime victims in wilderness areas.
 However, we will not be involved in any pursuit or apprehension of criminals nor participate in any high-risk or “tactical” searches involving fugitive recovery.